hhangular/row-actions/README.md

 ## Button bar collapsable component on your table effortlessly

-This library contains an angular module `RowActionsModule` that allows you to add a collapsable toolbar actions in angular material table.
+This library contains an standalone angular component `RowActionsComponet` that allows you to add a collapsable toolbar actions in angular material table.

 # Demo